Search within:

 Graduates specializing in Clinical Mental Health Counseling and Clinical Mental Health/Clinical Rehabilitation Counseling are eligible to become Ohio Licensed Professional Counselors (LPC) upon successful completion of the required state examination, the National Counselor Examination (NCE).
 For further information, refer to the Ohio Counselor, Social Worker, and Marriage and Family Therapist (CSWMFT) Board.

 Graduates specializing in School Counseling are eligible to earn the Ohio Pupil Services license in school counseling upon successful completion of the required state examination, the Ohio Assessment for Educators (OAE).
-For further information, refer to the Ohio Department of Education (ODE).
+For further information, refer to the Ohio Department of Education and Workforce (ODEW).
 Students who have completed both Clinical Mental Health Counseling and School Counseling specialty areas are also eligible for Ohio LPC licensure upon successful completion of the NCE.
 For further information, refer to the Ohio CSWMFT Board.

 Certification

 Graduates of all specialty areas in counselor education are eligible to become Nationally Certified Counselors (NCC) after successful completion of the NCE.
-Students are encouraged to review the National Board of Certified Counselors (NBCC) website information regarding counselor certification.
-Graduates can also apply for a specialty certification through NBCC as a Certified Clinical Mental Health Counselor and/or a Certified School Counselor as appropriate.
+Students are encouraged to review the National Board of Certified Counselors (NBCC) website for information regarding counselor certification.
+Graduates can also apply for a specialty certification through NBCC as a Certified Clinical Mental Health Counselor and/or a Certified School Counselor, as appropriate.

 Tamarine Foreman